Raise your hand if you’ve ever heard this bit of financial wisdom:

 - Budget absolutely everything.
 Include all categories.
 A category called “Misc” doesn’t work in a zero-sum budget (though it might be helpful while getting started.)

 - Overestimate variable bills like fuel and utilities.
 If you’re fortunate enough to have unspent funds, they can rollover to the next budget period.
-(Or even into a different category if you’re using the Tiller Budget.)
+(Or even into a different category if you’re using the Savings Budget)

 - A zero-sum budget is a hands-on project – which is a good thing.
 Prepare to spend a little time each month updating and finessing your budget.
 That’s a good thing – the people with the greatest financial confidence are those most engaged with their finances.